 The second case: assume that the model-type between data generation and processing, that is, the model behind the ISS imaging algorithm, is a match, and that adequate capture is within the ISS imaging algorithm to address and accommodate the contrasts and duration.
-Now compare the results with adequate (see Figure 11 (a)) and decimated low frequency data, the latter with a sine squared taper (see Figure 11 (b)).
+Now compare the results with adequate (see Fig. 11(a)) and decimated low frequency data, the latter with a sine squared taper (see Fig. 11(b)).

-The results are shown in Figure 11 where the former has adequate low frequency, and the latter has low frequency decimated.
-With low frequency tapered the result of ISS imaging is severely damaged, becoming equivalent to the original and erroneous water speed FK Stolt migration (see Figure 11 (b)).
-In Figure 11 (c) a source signature regularization has been applied which first removes the original wavelet and replaces it by a Gaussian.
+The results are shown in Fig. 11 where the former has adequate low frequency, and the latter has low frequency decimated.
+With low frequency tapered the result of ISS imaging is severely damaged, becoming equivalent to the original and erroneous water speed FK Stolt migration (see Fig. 10(b)).
+In Fig. 11(c) a source signature regularization has been applied which first removes the original wavelet and replaces it by a Gaussian.
 The source regularization of the low frequency tapered data allows the ISS depth imaging to become as effective as when the low frequency content was originally adequate.
-The ISS imaging results comparing adequate low frequency data, tapered low frequency data, and source signature regularized data are shown in Figures 11 (a), (b) and (c), respectively.
+The ISS imaging results comparing adequate low frequency data, tapered low frequency data, and source signature regularized data are shown in Figs. 11(a), 11(b) and 11(c), respectively.
 The tapered data is a more severe and daunting test, than often occurs with field data, where some low frequency is present.
-The absolute shutdown of ISS imaging in the tapered data data brings some small ISS effectiveness, where once again it is significantly enhanced by the regularization.
-Hence, within a model type match, and adequate imaging term capture, the moved and flat CIG condition is a necessary and sufficient condition that the critical low frequency issue has been addressed.
-The high bar and demand on the source regularization in this synthetic example is a very positive and encouraging note and message.
+The absolute shutdown of ISS imaging in the tapered data case, is a bit too severe a conclusion for field data, where some low and zero frequency in the data brings some small ISS effectiveness, where once again it is significantly enhanced by